Coping with Learning Disabilities in the Workplaceby

-Ten to 15 percent of the population is dyslexic and 4 percent has ADHD, which is a large segment of people.
+Ten to 15 percent of the population is dyslexic, and four percent has ADHD.
 Albert Einstein, Pablo Picasso and Steven Spielberg all have lived with these disabilities, so there’s no question that people can have a learning disability but still be highly intelligent and successful individuals.

 Going Into the Workforce

-Transitioning from school to work was intimidating for me because, in school, I always had someone to go to if I needed extra help.
-Without this, I felt lost and disconnected, and I couldn’t comprehend everything that was going on around me in the work environment.
-When you are diagnosed with a learning disability, from early to higher education, you have a lot of resources at your fingertips to help you cope with your disability in school.
-As you enter the workplace, there are hardly any resources that help you transition in relation to your disability.
-That’s why I’ve come up with a few suggestions to make your career more sustainable, happier, and more successful if you struggle with a learning disability.
-These suggestions have helped me immensely in my personal career.
+Transitioning from school to work was intimidating because in school, I always had someone to go to if I needed extra help.
+Without this resource, I felt lost and disconnected, and I couldn’t understand everything going on around me at work.
+Most people diagnosed with a learning disability have a lot of resources at school to help them cope.
+But in the workplace, there are scant resources to help you with the transition.
+However, if you struggle with a learning disability, I have a few suggestions for making your career more sustainable, happier and more successful.

-Ford Baker, our CEO, suggested I try out Grammarly since he noticed some grammatical errors in some of my emails.
+When our CEO, Ford Baker, noticed some grammatical errors in some of my emails, he suggested I try out Grammarly, a cloud-based writing assistant.
 He was very gentle with his suggestion, and I was grateful he wanted to help me.
-I used the free version of Grammarly for a while and added it as an extension into my email.
-I eventually switched to the paid subscription version, and it changed everything.
-My emails became more concise and organized and my tone became more professional than it was before.
+Paying for a subscription to Grammarly changed everything.
+My emails became more concise and organized, and my tone became more professional.
 Grammarly is probably the most important tool I’ve added to my day-to-day work life.
-It saves me time and energy in writing emails, social content, and articles, and most importantly, making me appear more professional.
+It saves me time and energy when writing emails, social content and articles, and most importantly, it makes me appear more professional.
 With Grammarly, even though I’m dyslexic, I’m still able to be a high-level communicator without any grammatical or spelling errors.

 2. “Read Aloud” in Microsoft Word

-As a dyslexic, I sometimes read emails out of order and/or get distracted by the words in front of me.
-Emails, especially lengthy ones, make me feel overwhelmed and sometimes paralyzed just looking at them, but Microsoft’s “Read Aloud” function gives me the ability to have the text read to me just like when I was a kid in tutoring.
-This allows me to not only understand and digest what I’m reading, but also, retain the information, then quickly respond with a concise answer.
-To have your emails read out loud in Outlook, click the “Home” tab and the “Read Aloud” button.
-This makes reading lengthy documents or emails so much easier and stress-free.
+As a dyslexic, I sometimes read emails out of order or get distracted by the words in front of me.
+Lengthy emails in particular are overwhelming, and I am sometimes paralyzed just from looking at them.
+But Microsoft’s “read aloud” feature allows the software to read the text to me, just like when I was a kid in tutoring.
+This helps me to not only understand what I’m reading, but also to retain the information, thereby allowing me to quickly respond with a concise answer.
+To have your emails read out loud in Outlook, click the “Home” tab and then select “Read Aloud."
+It makes reading lengthy documents or emails so much easier.

 3. Colored Highlighting

-Dyslexics are known to have trouble reading black font on a white background.
-In school, instructors would give some of my other friends with dyslexia blue or red tinted plastic film that they could cover their white papers with black font.
-This improved their reading comprehension because of the change in color.
-Although I didn’t use these in school, I use something similar at work.
-I use colored highlighting to read my emails so I’m not looking at the black and white anymore.
+A common issue with dyslexia is having trouble reading black font on a white background.
+In school, instructors often give students with dyslexia blue- or red-tinted plastic film that they can put over white papers with black font.
+The change in color can help to improve their reading comprehension.
+At work, I highlight the lines in emails so I’m not looking at black font on a white background.
 Sometimes I do this for each line, and other times I do it for each paragraph.
-This method helps separate text and changes the color so it’s easier to read and comprehend.
+This strategy makes the text stand out, making the words easier to read and comprehend.

 OpenDyslexic is a font that helps some dyslexics read more confidently.
-This font uses thicker lines in parts of different letters.
-I personally don’t use this font, and it’s well known that this font doesn’t help everyone; however, I've got a friend who’s dyslexic and a successful engineer that only uses this font at work.
-He claims that it has helped him read his emails faster and spend more time on projects.
+This font uses thicker lines in parts of certain letters.
+While using this font is not an effective strategy for all dyslexics, a friend of mine who’s dyslexic and a successful engineer uses only this font at work.
+He says it helps him to read his emails more quickly, giving him more time to work on projects.

-I’m a content writer, and I've come to find I can think of content quickly, but I get easily distracted by the syntax or spelling of my content.
-Therefore, I’ve started using the “Dictate” functionality in Outlook and Otter.ai.
-Think of the “Dictate” functionality as the iPhone’s talk texting.
-To access it in Outlook, go to the “Message” tab and click “Dictate.”
-Otter.ai has been the biggest game-changer for me.
-It’s even how I wrote this blog.
-I tend to come up with content ideas when I'm away from my desk such as driving, walking my dog, or just doing chores around my house, so with the ability to record my content ideas quickly and have them write out what I'm saying is a dream!
-I'm able to create richer content in half the time and I don’t even have to be in the office or at a computer.
+I’m a content writer, and while I'm able to quickly come up with new content, I get easily distracted by the syntax or spelling in my content.
+Some tools that help me are the dictate feature in Microsoft and Otter.
+Dictate in Microsoft lets you use speech-to-text to write content.
+Similarly, Otter turns text into notes that can be easily searched.
+It has been a game-changer for me.
+It’s even how I wrote this blog!
+I tend to come up with ideas for content when I'm away from my desk, such as while I'm driving, walking my dog or just doing chores around my house, so being able to record my ideas on the fly and have them written out for me is a dream!
+I'm able to create richer content in half the time, and I can do it from anywhere.